yichenwang100/ded_bead_profile/README.md

 This is a deep-learning-based project for geometry prediction in DED 3D-printing.

-The inputs are co-axial images, processs parameter like laser power and travel speed, and positional variable like aboslute positions, velocities, etc.
+- Input: co-axial images, processs parameter like laser power and travel speed, and positional variable like aboslute positions, velocities, etc.

-The output is the cross sectional profiles of the beads, or the width, height, and area of the beads.
+- Output: cross sectional profiles of the beads, or the width, height, and area of the beads.

 See more details in our publication:
 [DED bead geometry and profile prediction with multimodal spatio-temporal neural networks](https://doi.org/10.1016/j.addma.2025.104952)